starrv/ChatServer/README.md

 # Chat Server

-This is a Java application where one could engage in a group chat of 50 maximum.
-This is the server component.
+This is an application where one could engage in a group chat of 50 maximum.
+Multithreading and concurrency were implemented to ensure that all messages are sent and displayed properly at all times.
+All information sent over the network is encrypted using an encryption algorithm I created.
+Participants have the option of sending a message to all other participants or sending a message private to specific participants.
+For the demonstration provided I hosted the chat server on an Amazon EC2 server so communication could happen over the internet.
+Please note that due to the cost of deployment, the chat server may not currently be deployed.